sjwright/zencontrol-python/README.md

 An opinionated abstraction layer has been implemented as **ZenInterface** in *zen_interface.py*, using ZenProtocol, intended for writing integrations into smart building control software.
 This sanitises the raw protocol into a relatively straightforward set of methods for controlling lights, groups, profiles, buttons, motion sensors and system variables.

 A bridge to Home Assistant has been implmented as **mqtt.py**, which uses ZenInterface to interact with Zencontrol devices, and MQTT to interact with Home Assistant.
-Currently it's a headless process which reads *config.json* for settings and it spews out a lot of console messsages and log entries.
+Currently it's a headless process which reads *config.json* for settings and dumps out a ton of console messsages and log entries.
+To run this, you need to have Python 3.11 installed, plus the following python3 packages: paho-mqtt, yaml, colorama.
+Edit **config.yaml** appropriately for your environment.
+Then run **mqtt.py**.

+## Requirements

+* Python 3.11
+* Controller firmware 2.1.35

-Note that controller firmware 2.1.35 is required for full functionality, which may not be publicly available yet.
-If it's not available from within Zen cloud interface, you might be able to request it by raising a support ticket.
+_Note: A sufficiently new version of Zencontrol firmware may not be publicly available yet.
+If it's not available from within Zen cloud interface, you might be able to request it by raising a support ticket._

+## Limitations

 Implemented but untested: